vuejs/pinia/README.md

 })
 ```

-The main difference here is that `patch` allows you to group multiple changes into one single entry in the devtools.
+The main difference here is that `patch` allows you to group multiple changes into one single entry in the devtools (which are not yet available for Vue 3.x).

 ### Replacing the `state`